-The PCM1792 includes a number of user-programmable functions which are accessed via mode control registers.
-The registers are programmed using the serial control interface, which was previously discussed in this data sheet.
+The PCM1796 includes a number of user-programmable functions which are accessed via mode control registers.
+The registers are programmed using the serial control interface, which is previously discussed in the SPI Interface and $I^2C$ INTERFACE sections of this data sheet.
 Table 3 lists the available mode-control functions, along with their default reset conditions and associated register index.